sunxy488/Context-Aware-Restaurant-Recommender/README.md

-# 🍽️ Restaurant Recommendation Agent
+# 🍽️ Yelp Restaurant Recommendation Agent

 A sophisticated web application designed to provide personalized restaurant recommendations.
 This system intelligently extracts keywords from user queries and leverages real-time environmental data to offer relevant and timely suggestions.
 It supports both query-based and restaurant-name-based recommendation modes, enhanced by an AI chatbot for natural language interaction.